 Create an empty directory to hold your working files.
-If you're using macOS, this has to be on a case-sensitive filesystem.
 Give it any name you like:

 repo initto get the latest version of Repo with its most recent bug fixes.
 You must specify a URL for the manifest, which specifies where the various repositories included in the Android source are placed within your working directory.

 To check out the master branch: